parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/finances.md

 ### For People with Parkinson’s:

----

-### Attendance Allowance
+_**Attendance Allowance**_
 Attendance Allowance helps those who are State Pension age or older with extra costs of living with an illness or disability.
 It is paid to the person who requires support with their personal care or safety (not to a carer).
 There are two payment rates and how much you receive depends on the level of support you need – not on the help you are already receiving.

-This is a non means-tested benefit; the amount awarded is not dependent on your income or savings.
+This is a **non means-tested** benefit; the amount awarded is not dependent on your income or savings.
-See extra information below about whether you are eligible for Attendance Allowance.

 To be eligible to claim, you must:

-✓ Be State Pension age or older (you can check the State Pension age using the government online calculator) ✓ Have had care or supervision needs for the last 6 months ✓ Have been living in the UK for 2 of the last 3 years and your immigration status does not prevent you claiming ✓ Be living in the UK
+- Be State Pension age or older (you can check the State Pension age using the government online calculator)
+- Have had care or supervision needs for the last 6 months
+- Have been living in the UK for 2 of the last 3 years and your immigration status does not prevent you claiming
+- Be living in the UK
-✓ Be terminally ill or have a severe physical and/or mental disability and require care or supervision
+- Be terminally ill or have a severe physical and/or mental disability and require care or supervision

 ---